johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { x1 -> 0, 1 ∧ x -> 0, 1 ∧ y -> 0 }
 {% endhighlight %}

 A new reference to the memory location of the first record field in `x` and `x1` adds another pointer that overlaps with the existing heap.
 It's important to keep in mind that the basic conjunction simply says that the heap *may* overlap.
-To the reader it may be obvious, but in terms of specifying program behavior it's a weaker assertion that the equivelant made with the `*` connective.
+To the reader it may be obvious, but in terms of specifying program behavior it's a weaker assertion that the equivalent made with the `*` connective.

 {% highlight rust %}
 // { x1 -> 0, 1 ∧ x -> 0, 1 ∧ y -> 0 }